cncf/tag-contributor-strategy/contributor-growth/docs/recruiting-playbook.md

 [TODO - add example links to documentation and sites, etc]

 ### Online
-[TODO - add example links to documentation and sites, etc.]
+[TODO - expland]

+* Code walk through videos.
+* Links to talks in conferences.
+* Links to presentations/meetups.

 ## Contributor Playground
 This can be paired with the workshop or on its own for people to try, get used to the CI, build system, ownership model, etc.